 The lush towering expanse known as the El Yunque National Rainforest is a must-see while in Puerto Rico.
 It’s a particular favorite of those that like to hike.
 Entering the forest is free of charge, and there are several well-marked trails that range in difficulty.

-Finally, enjoy the local cuisine and shopping in colorful Old San Juan, with a stop at Barrachina restaurant to try their famous Piña Colada cocktail.
+Finally, enjoy the local cuisine and shopping in colourful Old San Juan, with a stop at Barrachina restaurant to try their famous Piña Colada cocktail.
 Nearby, the historic El Morro fortress towers over San Juan harbor.
 Built in the 1500’s to deter sea attacks, the six-story fortress is now a top tourist attraction taking visitors through a maze of tunnels and barracks.

 Get more yacht charter information and inspiration on our blog page!